Blog

 *This is meant for educational purposes.
 Please contact your insurance provider for clarification on benefits.

-Trauma Therapy
+Learning All About Trauma Therapy

 Trauma-informed therapy is a type of psychotherapy that recognizes and responds to the impact of trauma on an individual's life.
 It is based on the understanding that traumatic experiences can have profound and lasting effects on a person's mental, emotional, and physical well-being.